juji-io/datalevin/doc/server.md

 There is a default builtin user `datalevin` with a default password `datalevin`.
 This is a system account that can do everything on the server.
-It is recommended that the default password should be reset immediately after installation.
+It is recommended that the default password should be reset immediately after
+installation:

-1. Start the server, maybe as root
+1. Start the server, maybe as a sudo user, to access the default data root directory
 ```console
 # dtlv serv
 ```